Green sport event: Fédération Internationale de Football Association (FIFA)

-Green sports venues
+Green Sport Venues

 Target Center

 The Target Center home of the Minnesota Timberwolves (NBA) has the 5th largest green roof, and if the first arena to have a green roof.
 It collects rain water and regulates temperatures in both the summer and the winter.
 It has collected nearly 1 million gallons of rain water and it has diverted it into the Mississippi River.
 Also on the top of the roof there are different kinds of plants such as prairie coreopsis, wild strawberry, dotted blazing-star, and lupine.